iPlumb3r/BizApp-Spec-Methodo/2_Deliverables/Conceptionary/ReadMe.md

 An example
 -
-An exemple of a Conceptionary coulb be see here
+An exemple of a Conceptionary could be see here :
 * <a href="https://github.com/iPlumb3r/EcosystemMapping/tree/master/1_Semantic/Conceptionary">Root</a> of the Conceptionary
-* <a href="https://github.com/iPlumb3r/EcosystemMapping/blob/master/1_Semantic/Conceptionary/%40Agent.md">Info Card</a> for the Concept identified as "#Agent"
+* <a href="https://github.com/iPlumb3r/EcosystemMapping/blob/master/1_Semantic/Conceptionary/%40Agent.md">Info Card</a> for the Concept identified as "@Agent"
-=> You can see here than the "Description" of the Concept referes to others Concept(s) of the Conceptinary ...
+=> You can see here than the "Description" of the Concept referes to others Concept(s) of the Conceptionary ...
-... and you can navigate through those links in order to see the "Description" of targeted Concept(s) !
+... and you can navigate through those links in order to see the "Description" of the targeted Concept(s) !

-__Note__ : GitHub is OK for publich the final version of an already built Conceptionary, but not for elaborating it !!!
+__Note__ : GitHub is OK for publich the final version of an already built Conceptionary, but not for building it !!!

 Which tool to use ?
 -